 Step 1: Place Twigs

 Find bundles of twigs that have been flocked with fake snow from your local crafts store.
 Use scissors to cut the bundles into shorter twigs to make them easier to manage.
 Stick each branch gently into the wreath, tucking them beneath the evergreen needles.
 It may seem like the twigs are held in tight, but always reinforce the ends of the twigs to the wreath with hot glue or floral wire.
 As you place the twigs in your DIY wreath, make sure they're all pointing in the same direction.

 If you can't find frosted pinecones at the crafts store, make your own with a light layer of spray paint.
 We used medium-size pinecones mixed with small pinecones for a visual appeal.
-Place the pinecones around the wreath, filling in any spots that look bare.
+Place the pinecones around the farmhouse style wreath, filling in any spots that look bare.
 Be sure to cover the sides of the wreath as well as the middle.
 The pinecones are best attached with hot glue, though you may use floral wire as well.